Andreansx/Networking-lab/projects/08-mtcna-lab-2/readme.md

 Here I wanted to create a bit more advanced topology and simulate PPPoE connection with an ISP from the Home Router.

 This project was intended to be a simulation of a small ISP network environment where subscribers have to authenticate themselves through PPPoE before being able to access the internet.
+It features Proxmox VE as the hypervisor and MikroTik CHRs as the Routers.

 > [!NOTE]
 > As much as I would like to add QoS based on the PPPoE customers profile, I cannot do that because the free version of CHR already limits all interfaces to 1Mbps.